robotframework/robotframework-RFCP-syllabus/basics.md

 ### Suite files

-**TODO** Alter the following for RPA, what section to use?
+Test cases are created using the _Test Cases_ section in suite files.

-Test cases are created using _Test Cases_ section in suite files.
+RPA tasks are created using the _Tasks_ section in suite files.
 Such a file automatically creates a suite from all the test cases/RPA tasks it contains.
 [[User Guide: Suite files][UG Suite files]]